- Do-It-Yourself Framing Guide:

 - A spool of nylon chord

-- Putty to keep picture in place (Quake Putty preferred)
+- Quake Putty to keep picture level once hung

 - Paint for touchup of art and samll brush

-- Small brush and dustpan or portable vacuum cleaner for clean-up.
+- Small dust pan and broom or portable vacuum cleaner for clean-up

 - Plastic bag for removal of wrapping debris